six-two/mkdocs-placeholder-plugin/docs/validators.md

 You can also define your own validators.
 Each validator has a name and a collection of rules.
-The name is used in the error/warning messages so it should be something human readable.
+The name is used in the error/warning messages so it should be something human-readable.
 Each rule is checked and the list of the error messages is shown to the user.

 ### Rules